sabi-31/My_Perfect_Arch-linux/README.md

    >This should be enough for a basic desktop.
 If you run any servers/application, you may have to whitelist those ports.
    Note that if you run any docker containers, it bypasses ufw rules, so keep it in mind.
 [Read More](https://docs.docker.com/engine/network/packet-filtering-firewalls/#docker-and-ufw)

+4. Motherboard password

+	If your motherboard settings are changed, anyone can disable secure boot/ load another os.
+It's highly recommended to password protect your motherboard settings.
+Most modern motherboards give you the option.
+Lookup how to do it for your particular brand.
+Also make sure to note down this password, if you forget it, it's gonna be a pain to recover.

+5. AppArmor/Firejail/Bubblewrap:

-4. AppArmor/Firejail/Bubblewrap -> While these are recommneded to be used, I have not personally used them, so I can't give any recommendations right now.
+	While these are recommneded to be used, I have not personally used them, so I can't give any recommendations right now.
 If you think you need them, read up on it and use it.
 I will also use it and maybe update the guide with my learnings.